BlackBerry Dynamics

 The BlackBerry Dynamics Platform provides a range of SDKs and plug-ins, allowing developers to work in familiar environments to build native, hybrid, and web apps.
 Once apps are built, developers can assume the role of an IT admin to quickly validate the management and distribution of their apps through the BlackBerry Dynamics Platform.

-The BlackBerry Dynamics SDK is available natively to all major platforms and development technologies including iOS and Android.
+The BlackBerry Dynamics SDK is available natively to major platforms and development technologies including iOS and Android.

 Security Services